 Many engineering pathways require Computer Science courses.
 These courses may vary by engineering interest area and transfer institution.
 Please work with your FRCC Pathways advisor when selecting your computer science courses to ensure transferability in your intended major area and to your desired institution.

 General Education Courses:

 The courses listed below are widely accepted to fulfill general education requirements in this area of study, however acceptance varies by transfer institution.
 Please work with your FRCC Pathways advisor.

-CU-Boulder: Front Range Community College and University of Colorado Boulder have a transfer pathway for all Engineering majors.
-Students on this pathway can complete their first two years of coursework with FRCC, then transfer to CU-Boulder and complete their bachelor’s degree in two years.
+CU-Denver: Front Range Community College and University of Colorado Denver have a transfer pathway for all Engineering majors.

 Other Transfer Agreements

 These agreements from the Colorado Department of Higher Education allow you to complete credits (how many depends your major) at FRCC that you can transfer for a Bachelor's degree in Engineering.

 Be sure to talk with a Pathways advisor when selecting your courses to ensure you will complete the courses necessary for transferring in your area of interest and to your desired transfer institution.

 FRCC is an affiliate of the Colorado Space Grant Consortium (COSGC), which is a state-wide organization involving 21 colleges, universities and institutions around Colorado and is funded by NASA.
 FRCC participates in the DemoSat Program and the Robotics Challenge.
 In the DemoSat Program, students design, fabricate, recover, and analyze data from balloon payloads that are launched to the edge of space.
 In the Robotics Challenge, students design and build a robot that navigates to a beacon and avoids obstacles at the Great Sand Dunes National Park.